redis/docs/content/operate/oss_and_stack/stack-with-enterprise/deprecated-features/triggers-and-functions/concepts/triggers/Stream_Triggers.md

 - oss
 - kubernetes
 - clients
-description: 'Execute a JavaScript function when an item is added to a stream
+description: Execute a JavaScript function when an item is added to a stream

-  '
 linkTitle: Stream triggers
 title: Stream triggers
 weight: 2
+aliases:
+  - /develop/interact/programmability/triggers-and-functions/concepts/triggers/stream_triggers/
 ---

 Redis Stack's triggers and functions feature comes with a full stream API to process data from [Redis streams]({{< relref "/develop/data-types/streams" >}}).
 Unlike RedisGears v1 that provided a micro batching API, the new triggers and functions feature provides a **real streaming** API, which means that the data will be processed as soon as it enters the stream.